Fiorello La Guardia: Early life and education

 Fiorello Raffaele Enrico La Guardia, with Raffaele later removed and Enrico Americanized to Henry, was born in Greenwich Village, New York City, on December 11, 1882, to Achille Luigi Carlo La Guardia and Irene Luzzatto-Coen.
 He was named Fiorello in honor of his maternal grandmother Fiorina, Raffaele after his paternal grandfather, and Enrico after his uncle.

 Achille was born in Foggia, Kingdom of the Two Sicilies, on March 26, 1849, and his father Don Raffaele was a municipal official.
 Later biographies claimed that Raffaele fought as one of Giuseppe Garibaldi's Redshirts.
 Achille visited the United States in 1878, while on tour with Adelina Patti.
-Irene, a member of the Sephardic Jewish Luzzatto family, was born in Trieste, Austria, on July 18, 1859.
+Irene, a member of the Sephardic Jewish Luzzatto family, was born in Trieste (then under the Austrian Empire), on July 18, 1859.
 Her mother Fiorina was a distant relative of Prime Minister Luigi Luzzatti.
 Achille, a former Catholic, was an atheist and Irene was a non-practicing Jew.
 Achille, age 31, met Irene, age 21, at a dance in Trieste.
 They knew each other for half a year before they were married by Trieste Mayor Rici Bazzoni on June 3, 1880.
 The couple moved to the United States in 1880.
-Achille forbid his children from speaking Italian and Fiorello would not become proficient in Italian until his time as a consular agent.
+Achille forbade his children from speaking Italian and Fiorello would not become proficient in Italian until his time as a consular agent.

 Achille enlisted in the United States Army in 1885, and served in the 11th Infantry Regiment as a warrant officer and chief musician.
 His family lived in the Dakota Territory, New York, and the Arizona Territory during his time at Fort Sully, Madison Barracks, Fort Huachuca, and Whipple Barracks.
 Fiorello was enrolled in the Episcopal Church in Prescott, Arizona, and practiced that religion all his life.

 The onset of the Spanish–American War led to their transfer to St. Louis, Missouri, in April 1898, and then Achille was sent to Mobile, Alabama.
 Fiorello attempted to join the army, but was rejected.
 He was accepted as a war correspondent for the St. Louis Post-Dispatch.
 Achille and Fiorello did not reach Cuba because Achille contracted hepatitis and malaria, allegedly after consuming embalmed beef.
 He was discharged from the military on account of his illness on August 22, and given a pension of $8 per month.

 The La Guardia family moved to Trieste in 1898, and lived with Fiorina until her death in 1901.
 Achille worked as a trucker, a ship provisioner, and managed a hotel and turned down a job from the American Consul of Budapest due to the low pay.
 He died in Capodistria on October 21, 1904, due to heart disease.